-The Royal Air Force operates General Atomics MQ-9 Reaper, carrying GBU-12 Paveway 11 precision guided bimbs and AGM-14 Hellfire air to surface missiles.
-The Government is refusing to disclose how many of the 84 Hellfire missiles launched from Reaper drones have been the AGM-14N (thermobaric) missiles.
+The Royal Air Force operates General Atomics MQ-9 Reaper, carrying GBU-12 Paveway 11 precision guided bombs and AGM-14 Hellfire air to surface missiles.
+The Government is refusing to disclose whether any of the Hellfire missiles launched from Reaper drones have been the AGM-14N (thermobaric) missiles

 Thales UK also provides interim tactical UAV services using unarmed Hermes 450s leased from the Israeli firm Elbit.

 BAE Systems are also developing their own armed UAV, Taranis, named after the Celtic god of thunder.